emoncms/demandshaper/readme.md

 **User guide**

 1. The Sonoff S20 smartplug creates a WIFI access point, connect to the access point and enter home WIFI network.
+That is all the configuration required.

 <table><tr><td>
 ![emonesp1.png](images/emonesp1.png)